PensionBee/ddd-workshop/README.md

 > "Right, here's what we're going to need ASAP:
 >
 > 1. New customers should be able to create a new account with an email, username and password.
 Plus the usual login, logout stuff too...
 What's that Agnes?
-Sam already did that before she went of holiday?
+Sarah already did that before she went on holiday?
 Nice!
 In that case...
 > 2. Users should be able to post updates that are visible to everyone on the platform via some central feed.
 > 3. They also need to be able to follow accounts they like.
 And the feed should have a filter so folk can pick between all posts or just posts for accounts they're following.
 > 4. Ohh, comments are important too.
 Anyone can comment on any other post.
 >
 > That's about it I suppose so you can probably get cracking.
 Oh yeah, the design doesn't really matter too much at this point so go wild...
-Sam already started using this "component library" thing though so might be worth using that."
+Sarah already started using this "component library" thing though so might be worth using that."

 ## Training Overview